zmitchell/tinkering.xyz/content/abusing-type-annotations.md

 +++
-title = "Abusing Python's type annotations" date = 2018-08-04
-draft = true
-description = "This post documents a journey that starts with the following question: Is it possible to bring macros to Python?
-Along the way I have some realizations about Python's type annotations, then I descend into madness.
-Enjoy."
+title = "Bringing macros to Python by abusing type annotations" date = 2018-08-04 draft = true description = "This post documents a journey that starts with the following question: Is it possible to bring Rust-like macros to Python?
+I have some realizations about Python's type annotations, then I descend into madness."

 [extra]
 show_date = false
 +++

 # Introduction
-I know this is supposed to be about Python, but let's talk about Rust for a second since it's the inspiration for how this all got started.
+The desire to bring macros to Python came from my experience with Rust's procedural macros, so we're going to talk about Rust for a second.
 Rust is becoming more and more popular by the day for reasons that you've probably heard about:
 - It's really fast.
 - It has a nice, modern type system.
 - It prevents lots of memory errors.

-However, my favorite feature of Rust isn't its speed, compiler, etc, but rather its macro system.
+However, my favorite feature of Rust isn't its speed, helpful error messages, etc, but rather its macro system.

 There are two types of macros in Rust: declarative and procedural.
 The real heavy hitters are the procedural macros.
 The compiler takes your program, parses it into a data structure called an abstract syntax tree (AST), then hands it to a procedural macro.
 The macro can then do whatever it wants to the AST as long as it hands a valid AST back to the compiler in the end.
 These are great for code generation.
 Let's see an example.